FerretDB/FerretDB/website/docs/security/securing-connections-with-tls.md

 mongosh 'mongodb://user2:pass2@127.0.0.1:27018/ferretdb?authMechanism=PLAIN&tls=true&tlsCertificateKeyFile=./client-certs/client.pem&tlsCaFile=./client-certs/rootCA-cert.pem'
 ```

-### Using TLS with docker
+### Using TLS with Docker

-For using docker to run `ferretdb` server, `docker-compose.yml` example for TLS is provided in below.
+For using Docker to run `ferretdb` server, `docker-compose.yml` example for TLS is provided in below.
-The docker host requires certificates `server-certs` directory,
+The Docker host requires certificates `server-certs` directory,
-and volume is mounted from `./server-certs` of docker host to `/etc/certs` of docker container.
+and volume is mounted from `./server-certs` of Docker host to `/etc/certs` of Docker container.

 ```yml
 services: